autonity/docs.autonity.org/concepts/afd/index.md

 To participate in AFD a [validator](/glossary/#validator) must be a [consensus committee](/glossary/#consensus-committee) member.

-## Accountability and Fault Detection protocol
+## Accountability Fault Detection protocol

 AFD roles, core concepts, and the lifecycle of accountability event processing from accusation to slashing.